nanopb/nanopb/docs/reference.rst

                                functions and typedefs listed on the
                                `overview page`_.
 Value must include quotes,
                                for example *#define PB_SYSTEM_HEADER "foo.h"*.
+PB_WITHOUT_64BIT               Disable 64-bit support, for old compilers or
+                               for a slight speedup on 8-bit platforms.
 ============================  ================================================

 The PB_MAX_REQUIRED_FIELDS, PB_FIELD_16BIT and PB_FIELD_32BIT settings allow